- About Us

 AHEC Scholars is a nationally recognized certificate program that can set you apart.

-- The program emphasizes an interdisciplinary team-based approach to address health disparities in your communities
+- Practical experience delivering care from an interdisciplinary team-based approach that addresses health disparities in your communities

 - Participate in enhanced training experiences related to health care delivery impacting underserved communities

-- Some of your current clinical coursework may qualify for AHEC Scholars credit
+- Potential for current clinical coursework to qualify as AHEC Scholars credit

 - AHEC Scholars curriculum can be completed at no cost and complements your existing coursework